Arbalester

-Arbalester (アルバレスタ) is a scrolling shoot 'em up arcade game released by SETA in 1989, licensed to Taito and Romstar.
+Arbalester (アルバレスタ) is a scrollingshoot 'em up video game developed and published by SETA for arcades.
+It was licensed to Taito and Romstar.
 The player controls a fighter jet and shoots enemies in the air and on the ground, collects power-ups, and defeats bosses to advance levels.

 Reception

 In Japan, Game Machine listed Arbalester on their July 1, 1989 issue as being the seventh most-successful table arcade unit of the month.